vbrednikov/infra/README.md

 ## Terraform

+There are two similar configurations in terraform folder: prod and stage, with the same logic (except firewall) and different access configuration (in theory).

+For production, firewall allows connections to tcp:22 (ssh) only from the  IP specified explicitly as `--var source_ranges="8.8.4.4/32"` or in `terraform.tfvars`.
+For staging, all connections to ssh are allowed from anywhere

+Make sure to run "terraform init" in each environment folder.

 1. In `prod` and `stage` folders, copy terraform.tfvars.example to terraform.tfvars and fill with your project's settings.
 2. Configure shared state, if needed (see the section below)
 2. Review `variables.tf`, edit, if needed